outdreamer/build-a-cure-1/docs/workflow/problem_solving_matching.md

           - conflicting vectors (incentives, intents): vectors leading an agent in conflicting/diverging directions, where each vector starts at the agent or pushes the agent
           - missing info: lack of enforced rules creating an opening where info can gather
           - imbalance: different sized vectors creating bias on one side of a symmetry

+        - describing a problem by conceptual variables like relevance or importance means you can do a concept-structure query to find methods to reduce or increase those concepts in the problem system

     - example: